avanov/solo/README.rst

 Test framework
 --------------

+You will need docker to run test instances of Postgres and Redis.

-Run existing test suite with
+Run existing test suite with:

 .. code::
-   (solo) $ docker-compose -f env/dev/docker-compose.yml up -d (solo) $ py.test
+   (solo) $ py.test